 All students are required to maintain an accurate electronic log of every patient seen each day during ambulatory and hospital care.
 All attending physicians are entitled to review this log at any time, and encouraged to review them at the end of the rotation.
-Logs and evaluations are to be completed within nine (9) calendar days from the last day of the rotation.
-If logs are not completed within that nine-day window, students will be "locked out" of the EValue system and an incomplete will be assigned for the rotation until all log materials are received and validated.
-Upon successful submission of all log documents within fourteen (14) days, at the discretion of the Associate Dean for Clinical Affairs, the rotation grade may be raised to a maximum of 70%.
-If all log documents are not submitted within fourteen (14) days, a 69% will be reported and the student will receive a failure for the rotation.
-Failure of more than one clinical rotation is grounds for dismissal.
+Logs and evaluations are to be completed within fourteen (14) calendar days from the last day of the rotation.
+After 14 days, if logs are not completed, the maximum rotation score will be 70% and the student will be referred to the P&M Committee for further action.